aeyobd/dwarfs/thesis/introduction.md

 ![Dwarf Galaxy Pictures](figures/galaxy_pictures.pdf){#fig:galaxy_images width=390pt height=390pt}

 Figure: Images of the LMC (DSS2), Sculptor (DES 2), Ursa Minor (UNWISE with Gaia point sources over-plotted), and Bootes V (SDSS).
 While the LMC is very prominent in the sky, even the classical dwarf galaxies are not obvious except in terms of star counts (e.g.,@fig:scl_selection).
-All (non-LMC) dwarfs occupy the central third to sixth of the image.
+All (non-LMC) dwarfs occupy the central third to sixth of the image. **TODO**: replace Boötes V with For